Sandy Springs Police up homicide case reward to $100,000

 “We know this is a community who takes care of their neighbors, and we’re asking you now to help take care of someone who mattered greatly to us,” Gryglas said.
 “Please, if you know anything, come forward.”

 Anyone with information regarding the incident can call Crime Stoppers of Metro Atlanta at 404-577-8477.
-The Sandy Springs Police Department is offering a $100,000 reward and Crime Stoppers is offering a $2,000 reward.
+The Sandy Springs Police Department is offering a $100,000 reward, which includes Crime Stoppers’ $2,000 reward.

 –Evelyn Andrews and John Ruch